helenjwang/pdsnd_github/2_bikeshare/README.md

 To use the project-
 1. Place the <i>bikeshare.py</i> file and all the CSV files in the same folder.
-2. Run the python file using a suitable python interpreter.
+2. Run the python in the required environment -- I will recommend run in the PyCharm
 ## Resources
 To complete the project, I used my knowledge which I gained over the course of studying the Python Foundation Nanodegree Program on Udacity.